What Is Non-Owner SR-22 Insurance?

 Non-owner SR-22 insurance is for drivers who:

-- Must file an SR-22 with their state due to high-risk infractions;
+- Must file an SR-22 with their state due to high-risk infractions

-- Do not own a car; and
+- Do not own a car

-- Do not live in the same household as someone who owns a car.
+- Do not live in the same household as someone who owns a car

+All of the items above must be true for non-owner SR-22 insurance to make sense in your situation.
 Most states require drivers to have an SR-22 on file after a major moving violation, such as DUI or reckless driving.
 In general, drivers are required to have an SR-22 for 3-5 years, after which they can cancel the filing.

-Non-Owner SR-22 Insurance Cost
+How Non-Owner SR-22 Insurance Works

 The filing fee for an SR-22 form is between $15 and $25.
 The cost of a non-owner insurance policy for someone who needs to file an SR-22 varies based on state coverage requirements, driver characteristics, and differences in pricing from one insurance company to the next.
 But a non-owner SR-22 policy is usually cheaper than standard SR-22 insurance because the driver isn’t regularly on the road.

-How to Buy Non-Owner SR-22 Insurance
+How to Get Non-Owner SR-22 Insurance

 1. Contact an insurer to purchase coverage